pds-data-dictionaries/ldd-spectral/docs/source/user/user-guide.rst

   This required attribute indicates the format of the spectral data.
-It should agreed with the format listed in the label *<pds:Primary_Result_Summary>* class, which in turn should include *<pds:Science_Facets>* with a *<pds:discipline>* of **Spectroscopy** and a *<pds:facet1>* value that is consistent with one of these supported format values:
+It should agreed with the format listed in the label *<pds:Primary_Result_Summary>* class, which in turn should include *<pds:Science_Facets>* with a *<pds:discipline>* of **Spectroscopy** and a *<pds:facet1>* value that is consistent with one of the standard values described below.
+  (Use of the *<pds:Primary_Result_Summary>* and its subclasses is not required, but including them with accurate values improves the findability of spectral data by identifying spectral observations and providing a high-level description of format.)

   **1D**
-    The spectrum is a single, linear spectrum presented as a table object in which each row contains the information about one point (i.e., bin) in the spectrun.
+    The spectrum is a single, linear spectrum presented as either a table object in which each row contains the information about one point (i.e., bin) in the spectrum, or as an *Array_1D_Spectrum* object.
 In this case *<pds:facet1>* should have a value of **Linear**.
   **2D**
     The spectrum is defined using an *Array_2D_Spectrum* object, or possible as an